Meal Planning Reimagined

 What if the reason “What’s for dinner?” feels so heavy isn’t because you don’t have enough meal ideas?

-And while structure matters, it’s only half the picture.
+And YES, structure matters, but it’s only part of the picture.

 Meal Planning Reimagined is not another list of 14 dinners that assumes you have the same energy and schedule every single night.